What Types of Conduct are Prohibited in Utah?

-Under the U.S. Constitution, as well as Title VII of the U.S. Code, it is illegal to discriminate on the basis of race in the state of Utah.
-Employers are prohibited according to theses laws from using race as a basis for hiring, recruitment, setting wage levels, or granting promotions.
-Before taking their discrimination claim to court, an employee must file their claim with the Equal Employment Opportunity Commission (EEOC).
-The EEOC is the federal agency which has authority to investigate any claims of discrimination in the workplace.
+Under the U.S. Constitution, as well as Title VII of the U.S. Code, it is banned to discriminate on the basis of race in the state of Utah.
+Employers are barred according to theses laws from using race as a basis for hiring, recruitment, setting wage levels, or granting promotions.

 What Must Be Proven in a Discrimination Claim?

 Before taking their discrimination claim to court, an employee must file their claim with the Equal Employment Opportunity Commission (EEOC).
-The EEOC is the federal agency which has authority to investigate any claims of discrimination in the workplace.
-Discrimination based on race involves an employer who treats worker(s) differently than employees who are of another racial background.
+The EEOC is the federal agency that has authority to investigate any claims of discrimination in the workplace.
+Discrimination based on race involves an employer who treats worker(s) differently than workers who are of another racial background.

-To succeed on a claim of racial discrimination, the La Verkin plaintiff must also prove that his employer acted with an intent to discriminate based on race or nationality.
-The required intent may be proven by evidence that the employer rendered preferential treatment to workers who are of a different race or nationality than the plaintiff.
+To succeed on a claim of racial discrimination, the La Verkin plaintiff must additionally show that his employer acted with an intent to discriminate based on race or nationality.
+The required intent may be shown by evidence that the employer rendered preferential treatment to workers who are of a different race or nationality than the plaintiff.

 How Can a La Verkin Lawyer Help with My Claim?

-Recorded statements about racial issues that were made by the employer can also be used in some cases to establish intent.
-Procedural laws in this area of litigation vary greatly depending on where you file your claim, and a local La Verkin lawyer will be familiar with requirements in your area.
-An experienced Utah lawyer will also guide you in filing your claim with the EEOC, as well as helping you obtain other types of relief while your claim is being processed.
+Recorded statements about racial issues that were made by the employer can also be used in some cases to show intent.
+Procedural laws in this area of litigation differentiate considerably depending on where you file your claim, and a local La Verkin lawyer will be familiar with requirements in your area.
+An experienced Utah lawyer will also help you in filing your claim with the EEOC, as well as helping you obtain other forms of relief while your claim is being processed.